Philippe-Forest/Philippe-Forest.github.io/neuroscience.md

 <figcaption>Results regarding gender classification.</figcaption>
 </figure>

 <p class="articletext">As we can see, all methods performed with an accuracy over 50%.
 However, there are significant differences in their respective f1 scores.
-Indeed, it seems like the SVC based on clustering coefficients classified almost every subject in the male category, except 15 of them.
+Indeed, it seems like the SVC based on eigenvector centrality classified almost every subject in the male category, except 15 of them, which were all correctly classified as female.
 It is probably a good time to remember that our dataset was initially comprised of 79 males for only 73 females...
-The clustering coefficient method presents a similar behaviour, with a lower accuracy but a higher f1 score.</p>
+The clustering coefficient method presents a similar behaviour, with a lower accuracy but a higher f1 score.
+Overall, the classification on connectivity matrices takes the cake!
+Now let's look at the musical sophistication score.
+The Gold-MSI Scale can be broadly simplified to two scores, derived from applying PCA to the questionnaire.
+The "active score" quantifies the global subject engagement with music and activities related to music, whereas the "training score" quantifies the theoretical knowledge and
+training of the subject in music.
+For the purpose of our binary classification, we will say that a subject is "trained" or "active" if and only if he is above average in the corresponding metric.
+The following image present the results of the classification prediction, performed directly on the connectivity matrixes, as well as the repartition of the scores in both categories.</p>

 <figure>
 <img src="images/neuro6.png?raw=true" alt="neuroscience" class="imgarticle"/>
 <figcaption>Results regarding musical sophistication classification.</figcaption>
 </figure>

+<p class="articletext">As it turns out, results are barely above average for the prediction of the "active score", which is still an interesting result given our rather brutal method of thresholding, which probably creates a lot of uncertainty around the mean of the gaussian-like distribution of the score.
+The prediction for the training score, on the other hand, gives us a very unusual result : the algorithm performs significantly below 50%, which means that it is probably identifying meaningful patterns in the data, but it is still classifying incorrectly!
+This is of course definitely not supposed to happen, and I wish I could give you a simple explanation,, but after checking the code dozens of times, I am still scratching my head over this one...
+One of my teacher suggested to try again with the tresholded connectivity matrices, but that did not solve the problem.

 ---

 <h1 class="articletext">Conclusion</h1>